pmitch242/team-tracker/README.md

 # Team Tracker

-Team Tracker is a simple commandline application that for managing a company's employees using node, inquirer, and MySQL.
+Team Tracker is a simple command-line application that for managing a company's employees using node, inquirer, and MySQL.

 ## Functionality
 The user can: